neondatabase/website/content/docs/guides/liquibase.md

 Liquibase is an open-source library for tracking, managing, and applying database schema changes.
 To learn more about Liquibase, refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

 This guide steps you through installing the Liquibase CLI, configuring Liquibase to connect to a Neon database, deploying a database schema change, and rolling back the schema change.
-It generally follows the steps described in the [Liquibase Quickstart](https://www.liquibase.org/get-started/quickstart).
+The guide follows the setup described in the [Liquibase Quickstart](https://www.liquibase.org/get-started/quickstart).

 ## Prerequisites